alimirzayev/Interview-Task-Middle-Level-React/README.md

 Create an application for drawing polygons on a Mapbox map engine using React.
 Application features:
-  - Draw one or more polygon(s) of any shape on the map using mouse.
+  - Draw one or more polygon(s) on the map using mouse.

   - Automatically save the polygon to Firebase storage.